 In the News

-Dr. Troiani, a retired U.S. Navy commander, is Associate Professor of Clinical Psychology and founder of the Adler School's programs in military psychology.
+Dr. Troiani, a retired U.S. Navy commander, is Associate Professor of Clinical Psychology and founder of the Adler University's programs in military psychology.

 "After being confined for five years, the reentry process is pretty difficult, and for some, it takes a little longer period of time when they feel they're ready," Troiani said.
 "They want to be ready for when they meet their loved ones or families.